Terminator 2: Judgment Day (1991)

 - Extended Future War sequence where the resistance wins and enters a SkyNet lab where they find the time-portal and a storage facilities of Terminators.
 Reese talks to John before he volunteers to be sent through time; it is implied that Reese learns that he is in fact John's father.
 After Reese is sent, John enters a storage cabinet full of Terminators (different types even).
 One of the 101-models is missing (being the Terminator from the first movie).
 John hints that he needs to send another one himself.
 After that, the rest of the movie is effectively one long flashback of John.

 - Sarah's ECT where Sarah is fitted for electro-convulsive therapy and voltage is pumped into her.
-She relives several moments from her live, most prominently the T-800 chasing her through the factory in the previous film.
+She relives several moments from her life, most prominently the T-800 chasing her through the factory in the previous film.

 - Alternate nuclear nightmare scene.
 Sarah dreams that the Terminator takes her out of the asylum towards the fence, where she sees nuclear silos opening, firing their missiles.
 One nuclear bomb goes off, ripping off both her flesh and the Terminator's.
 Then she wakes up.